lithops-cloud/lithops/docs/source/storage_config/minio.md

 3. Create a new user.

-4. Create a new bucket (e.g. `lithops-data`).
-Remember to update the corresponding Lithops config field with this bucket name.

 ## Configuration

-3. Edit your lithops config file and add the following keys:
+Edit your lithops config file and add the following keys:

 ```yaml
     lithops: